Spark-Liang/NoteBook/LOMA/290/ch01 - Organization and Operations.md

 - middle-level management

-  - are typically functional experts for the area they manage.
+  - the managers in this level are typically functional experts for the area they manage.

 - first-level or supervisory management

-  - supervisors have less latitude interpreting the directive of top management and spend more time in direct supervision of employee.
+  - supervisors have less latitude interpreting the directive of top management and spend more time in directing supervision of employee.

 **four types of the management functions**

 - planning : set goals and strategies

-- organization : coordinates resource to accomplish goals
+- organizing : coordinates resource to accomplish goals

-- directing : leads, influences and motivate
+- directing : leads, influences and motivate employee

 - controlling : monitors and corrects